-- Standard 14.1.
 Protocols for the management of medical emergencies must be in place.
-These protocols must include indications for emergency transport and written, readily available directions for contacting external emergency assistance (e.g., an ambulance). - Recommendation 14.1.1.
-Protocols for the following topics should be in place: bleeding, perforation, respiratory arrest/depression, anaphylaxis, and emergency transfer. - Recommendation 14.1.2.
-Staff should review protocols annually. - Option 14.1.2.1.
-Annual drills of the emergency protocols are encouraged. - Recommendation 14.1.3.
-Clinics should consider developing a transfer agreement with a hospital outlining the means of communication and transport and the protocol for emergent transfer of care. - Standard 14.2.
-All staff must know their appropriate roles in the management of medical emergencies. - Standard 14.3.
-Emergency supplies must be in known, appropriate locations and regularly updated. - Standard 14.4.
-When abortion procedures are being performed, at least one medical staff member with health care provider level basic life support (BLS) training must be present. - Recommendation 14.4.1.
+These protocols must include indications for emergency transport and written, readily available directions for contacting external emergency assistance (e.g., an ambulance).

+Protocols for the following topics should be in place: bleeding, perforation, respiratory arrest/depression, anaphylaxis, and emergency transfer.

+Staff should review protocols annually.

+Option 15.1.2.1 Annual drills of the emergency protocols are encouraged.

+Clinics should consider developing a transfer agreement with a hospital outlining the means of communication and transport and the protocol for emergent transfer of care.

+All staff must know their appropriate roles in the management of medical emergencies.

+Emergency supplies must be in known, appropriate locations and regularly updated.

+When abortion procedures are being performed, at least one medical staff member with health care provider level basic life support (BLS) training must be present.

 All medical staff providing direct patient care should have current health care provider level BLS certification.

-- Standard 14.5.
-All facilities must have a protocol for the management of acute hemorrhage.(1) This protocol must address the following items: - (1) establishment of intravenous access; - (2) administration of uterotonics; - (3) evaluation of the cause and/or source of bleeding; and - (4) criteria for hospital transfer. - Standard 14.6.
-The facility must have at least two uterotonics and/or mechanical methods of controlling bleeding. - Standard 14.7.
-If a perforation occurs or is suspected, even if the patient is asymptomatic, a protocol must address the following items: - (1) establishment of intravenous access; - (2) additional observation; - (3) plan for follow-up including plans for completing the abortion if needed; and - (4) criteria for transfer to a hospital such as the following: - (i) intra-abdominal viscera are detected in the uterine cavity, cervix, vagina, suction tubing, or on tissue examination; - (ii) fetal parts are detected in the abdominal cavity; - (iii) expanding intra-abdominal or retroperitoneal hematoma is detected; or - (iv) hemodynamic instability is present. - Recommendation 14.7.1.
+All facilities must have a protocol for the management of acute hemorrhage.(1) This protocol must address the following items:

+- 1) establishment of intravenous access;

+- 2) administration of uterotonics;

+- 3) evaluation of the cause and/or source of bleeding; and

+- 4) criteria for hospital transfer.

+The facility must have at least two uterotonics and/or mechanical methods of controlling bleeding.

+If a perforation occurs or is suspected, even if the patient is asymptomatic, a protocol must address the following items:

+- 1) establishment of intravenous access; - 2) additional observation; - 3) plan for follow-up including plans for completing the abortion if needed; and - 4) criteria for transfer to a hospital such as the following: - a. intra-abdominal viscera are detected in the uterine cavity, cervix, vagina, suction tubing, or on tissue examination; - b. fetal parts are detected in the abdominal cavity; - c. expanding intra-abdominal or retroperitoneal hematoma is detected; or - d. hemodynamic instability is present.

 If the procedure is completed after a suspected perforation, uterine evacuation should be performed under direct ultrasound guidance or laparoscopic visualization.(2, 3)